Frequently Asked Questions

 Q: If a homeowner dies without a will, how does the spouse get title to the property?

 In these situations the homeowner has died "intestate" or without a written will and Texas laws will direct the final outcome.
-This is where an attorney and title company can be most helpful.
+This is a situation when an attorney and title company should be part of the process.
 In general the surviving spouse receives one-third of the deceased spouse's property and the remaining two-thirds is divided among the decedent's children.

 Q: What are the tax implications when I sell my home?